chantzos/__/README.md

 ### Welcome
-This is an unnamed project - a published personal development environment-
+This is an unnamed project - a published personal development environment -
-produced by the will to control the way i'm interacting with a computer
+produced by the will to control the way i'm interacting with a computer.

-The primary intention is not ever to be a public project with the common sense˙ eventually the code will be extracted to outer repositories in an
+The primary intention is not ever to be a public project with the common
+sense˙ eventually the code will be extracted to outer repositories in an
 abstracted way that can be used as standalone, as now its closed integrated
 to this system.

-Moreover, I can't get the responsibility to expose others to operations that are considered dangerous, as I do not have the required knowledge to cover the
+Moreover, I can't get the responsibility to expose others to operations that
+are considered dangerous, as I do not have the required knowledge to cover the
-possibilities and the corner cases
+possibilities and the corner cases.

-However, I believe the code can be adopted as it is, especially from slang coders
+However, I believe the code can be adopted as it is, especially from slang coders.

 But as this can be seen as a specification for a development environment, for people who like Unix and appreciate the power of a command line like interface